-At July 31, 2021, the University guaranteed the performance of \$12.9 million in mortgage loans obtained by its faculty and staff.
+At July 31, 2022 and 2021, the University guaranteed the performance of \$15.6 million and \$12.9 million, respectively, in mortgage loans obtained by its faculty and staff.
 These mortgage loans were issued by independent third-party lenders and all of the proceeds of these loans were used to facilitate the purchase of on-campus housing.

-At July 31, 2021 and 2020, University-owned notes receivable from on-campus housing sales amounted to \$3.5 million and \$3.2 million, respectively.
+At July 31, 2022 and 2021, University-owned notes receivable from on-campus housing sales amounted to \$3.0 million and \$3.5 million, respectively.
 These amounts are included as a component of investments on the Consolidated Statements of Financial Position.
-The notes bear interest at various rates ranging between 0.3% per annum and 4.2% per annum and are collateralized by deeds of trust.
+The notes bear interest at various rates ranging between 0.2% per annum and 4.2% per annum and are collateralized by deeds of trust.
 No allowance for loan losses has been recorded against these loans based on their collateralization and prior collection history.
-At July 31, 2021, there were no past due amounts related to these notes receivable.
+At July 31, 2022 and July 31, 2021, there were no past due amounts related to these notes receivable.